-While short selling speculation is commonly seen, using shorts as a way to cut downside risk is also popular among experienced investors.
-A hedge is an investment that has been made with the goal of reducing adverse price movements in an asset.
-If the price of an asset goes the opposite direction of what you predicted, at least you have reduced the downside somewhat by taking an offsetting position in another asset.
+While short-selling speculation is commonly seen, using shorts as a way to cut downside risk is also popular among experienced investors.
+A hedge is an investment that has been made to reduce adverse price movements in an asset.
+If the price of an asset goes in the opposite direction of what you predicted, at least you have reduced the downside somewhat by taking an offsetting position in another asset.

 The idea is to protect certain gains or minimize the size of a potential loss.
 This is not usually something that will be used by retail investors because of the costs attached to doing so.
 An everyday example of companies using shorting as a hedging strategy is when airlines use short positions as a way to hedge against future rising fuel prices.

 There are of course numerous pros and cons associated with short selling.
 There is the possibility of earning profits from betting on the decline of an investment, allowing you to make money when the markets are falling and not just when they are rising.

 As you are initially borrowing the shares when short selling, there is little initial capital needed to begin a short.
 You also have the advantage of being able to use short selling as a way to hedge different positions.

 The downsides of short selling are most notably related to the potentially unlimited losses that are on the table.
 You will also need a margin account, with interest being incurred.
 The costs associated with short selling to hedge positions are usually too high for the average retail investor.